Coined Cuisine

 Strawberry Daiquiri Layer

-• Pour all of the ingredients into a blender and blend well.
+• Pour all of the daiquiri ingredients into a blender and blend well.

 • Pour the mixture into a popsicle mold, stopping at the halfway line.

-To get that slanted effect, prop up your mold on something to make it tilt - I demonstrate this on my TIktok/Reel if it's easier to see in person!
+To get that slanted effect, prop up your mold on something to make it tilt.
+Check out the photos above, or my Tiktok/Instagram video for a visual demonstration.

-• Pour all of the ingredients into a blender and blend well.
+• Pour the remaining ingredients into a cleaned blender and blend well.

-• Pour the mixture on top of the strawberry layer all the way to the top.
+• Pour the mixture on top of the strawberry layer, filling the mold almost to the top.

 • Tap the mold to get out any air bubbles, then cover and add your popsicle sticks.